ombulabs/blog/_posts/2017-11-24-upgrade-rails-from-4-0-to-4-1.markdown

 Finally, if you get this deprecation warning:

 ```
-DEPRECATION WARNING: Implicit join references were removed with Rails 4.1.Make sure to remove this configuration because it does nothing.
+DEPRECATION WARNING: Implicit join references were removed with Rails 4.1.
+Make sure to remove this configuration because it does nothing.
 ```

 Just remove `config.active_record.disable_implicit_join_references` from your